 - south of Mount Dzumac (Grande Terre)

-To determine whether or not crested geckos need a humid terrarium and how humid it should be it’s best to take a look at the humidity levels in their natural habitat.
-As you can see in de table below, New Caledonia has an average relative humidity of around 76 percent with peaks of 80 percent in the wet season and lows of 70 percent in the dry season.
+To determine whether or not crested geckos need a humid terrarium and how humid it should be, we have to look at the humidity levels in their natural habitat.
+As you can see in de table below, New Caledonia has an average relative humidity of around 76 percent, with peaks of 80 percent in the wet season and lows of 70 percent in the dry season.

-The humidity in New Caledonia changes – just as in the rest of the world – throughout the day.
-From the morning until the afternoon the humidity can get as low as 50 percent.
-When night comes the humidity levels generally rise and can reach up to 90 percent.
+The humidity in New Caledonia changes throughout the day, just as in the rest of the world.
+The humidity can get as low as 50 percent from the morning until the afternoon.
+However, when night comes, the humidity levels generally rise and reach up to 90 percent.
 A lot of factors play a role in creating these humidity levels.

 Why is humidity important for crested geckos?

 Crested geckos are used to high humidity levels and have adapted to live in a humid environment.
-Humidity plays an important role in the life of a crested gecko and is essential to keep your crested gecko happy and healthy.
+Humidity plays a vital role in the life of a crested gecko and is essential to keep your crested gecko happy and healthy.
 In particular, it’s important because:

 - it helps a crested gecko to shed properly

-- your crested gecko needs to stay hydrated and a high humidity helps with this
+- your crested gecko needs to stay hydrated and high humidity helps with this

 Many shedding problems are caused by dehydration and an average low humidity level in the terrarium.
-These can problems can easily be avoided when there isn’t an underlying health issue.
+You can easily avoid these problems when there isn’t an underlying health issue.

 Humidity Levels for Crested Geckos